 Harrogate families 'heartbreak' at memorial benches ruined by vandalism in Pinewoods area

+Harrogate 'heartbreak' at families memorial benches totally destroyed by vandalism in Pinewoods area

 The spate of vandalism, which has seen as many as seven benches completely ruined in recent weeks, has left Mr Lyndon Wallace horrified by what he saw.